davidpricedev/environment/macSetup.md

 - install [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)
 - install [powerline fonts](https://github.com/powerline/fonts) - and configure iterm2 to use one of them
-- drop the .zshrc into ~/
+- copy the zsh folder to ~/.zsh and add a source for its index.zsh file to ~/.zshrc
 - set zsh as the default shell